johnstclair/artificial-connections/README.md

 ### Prebuilt binaries

-Prebulit executables for Linux, macOS, and Windows, download them from the releases page.
+Prebulit executables for Linux, macOS, and Windows are available, download them from the releases page.

 ### Building from source